collardeau/svelte-tailwind-template/README.md

-# svelte app with tailwind
+# Svelte App with Tailwind

-This is a project template for [Svelte](https://svelte.dev) apps.
+This is a project template for [Svelte](https://svelte.dev) apps, with TailwindCSS configured and ready-to-go.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):